citruspay/citruspay-ios-sdk/README.md

 + SDK support login screen to simplify Login

-### CitrusGraphics SDK V 1.1.1 - CitrusGraphics.framework
+### CitrusGraphics SDK V 1.1.2 - CitrusGraphics.framework

 + A lightweight, pure-Swift library for downloading and caching images from the Citrus cloud
-+ Swift 3.0.2 support
++ Swift Version 3.1 Support with Xcode 8.3
 + Dynamic Assets available to module for their assets requirements
 + SDK have both default & low resolution image for it which will be replaced by high resolution image once asset is downloaded and cached based on device specification